-The author uses her arresting street art portraits to explore how women experience hostility in communities that are supposed to be homes.
-She addresses the pervasiveness of street harassment, its effects, and the kinds of activism that can counter it.
-The result is a cathartic reckoning with the aggression women endure and an examination of what equality truly entails.
+Fazlalizadeh uses her arresting street art portraits to explore how women experience hostility in communities that are supposed to be homes.
+She addresses the pervasiveness of street harassment, its effects, and the kinds of activism that can serve to counter it.
+The result is a cathartic reckoning with the aggression women endure, and an examination of what equality truly entails.
 Recommended by Lukie.

 2017 by Solnit, RebeccaGet this item